cseanburns/personal_knowledge_mgmt/src/p3-info-resources-sources.md

-Whether it's academic databases, online journals, or other digital libraries, we'll equip you with the skills to access and make the most of these resources.
+Whether it's academic databases, online journals, or other digital libraries, you will be equipped with the skills to access and make the most of these resources.

-Then, we're going to dive
+In the next section,
+we'll dive into the
-into the practical world of **Reference Managers**, with a special focus on Zotero.
+practical world of **Reference Managers**, with a special focus on Zotero.
 This is more than just learning a tool;
 it's about mastering an essential skill